Explore-In-HMS/advanced-location/README.md

 *  Requests Location Updates by running a foreground service and stores them in the Room DB (including old locations) *
 *  @param activity is required for permission
+*  @param notificationTitle is title for Notification that displayed along with foreground service (if Empty app name will be displayed)
+*  @param notificationDescription is description for Notification that displayed along with foreground service(if Empty default desc will be displayed)
 *  @param updateInterval location update refresh frequency (Default value = 5 mins)
 *  @returns BackgroundLocationResult that accesses to RoomDB (only get) */ advancedLocation.startBackgroundLocationUpdates( this,
+    "Advanced Location Demo",
+    "Reaching your location in background..",
     UpdateInterval.INTERVAL_FIVE_MINUTES
 ).let {
     val list = it.getAllLocationUpdates()